RaphaelDeLaGhetto/whatdandoes.info/source/_drafts/How-can-I-Help-CALC.md

 ### Pastor Ed,

-A few weeks ago I shared my testimony and work with a prominent member of my church, [Saint Peter's Lutheran](http://saintpeters.ca/).
+A few weeks ago I shared my testimony and work with a prominent member of my church, [Saint Peter's Lutheran](http://saintpeters.ca/) in Cochrane.
 It was an encouraging and informative meeting.
 This man, _Tim_, has since committed to supporting my work as a Bible translator.
-He is a dutiful and faithful servant of God.
+Apart from this, he demonstrates what it means to be a dutiful and faithful servant of God.
 You know him as a member of [our denomination's national council, _CALC_](http://calc.ca/).
 Over the course of our conversation, he had many questions about how I had been engaging CALC.
 I suspect he already knew that I hadn't been, beyond attending our national convention this past October.

 He asked me about the people I met at the CALC convention and my participation there.
 Over the course of the weekend, I manned a [Wycliffe](https://www.wycliffe.ca/) exhibit, participated in workshops, and was even allowed to deliver my testimony before all the church leaders.
 I received prayer, much encouragement, and about $175 in cheques and free-will offerings.
 Many of those gathered were astounded that [Jack Chick](http://chick.com) Bible tracts played any role in me submitting my life to Christ.
 It was a great weekend overall, especially since it allowed my family to spend time with close friends who live in a town nearby.